soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/incident-search.md

 description: ""
 ---

-# Query the data in a working set
+# Query the data in an incident

 In most cases, it will be useful to be able to dig deeper into what is there in a working set and organize them to review more efficiently.
 Queries within a working set enables you to do so by letting you focus on a subset of documents that meet the criteria defined by you at once.